exasol/virtual-schemas/doc/dialects/hive.md

 It means you have specified the Thrift protocol, and it cannot establish connection using Thrift.

-Check if the Hive cluster accepts thrift connection.
+Check if the Hive cluster accepts a thrift connection.
 Or if the HTTP protocol enabled, then change the JDBC connection string as specified for HTTP protocol.

 ### Kerberos Exception: GSS initiate failed